 What To Order At Mondo!
 Wine Bar

 We enjoyed a snack of the housemade 12-inch thin-crust pizza.
 In addition to the traditional cheese or pepperoni pizza, Mondo! offers some specialty pizzas, including a vegetarian version with a garlic spread, artichoke hearts, and sun-dried tomatoes with a tri-blend of cheese.

 Pro Tip: Check the events page on their website for their monthly free wine tasting.

-Established in 2021, Hop Yard Ale Works is one of Appleton’s newest breweries, and it focuses on small-batch ales and wood-fired pizza in a relaxed atmosphere.
+Established in 2021, Hop Yard Ale Works is one of Appleton’s newest brewing companies, and it focuses on small-batch ales and wood-fired pizza in a relaxed atmosphere.
 They don’t have servers, so order at the bar, and they’ll deliver your pizza to the table.

-They have a laser-focused menu on wood-fired pizza and beer, so you may be disappointed if you’re not in the mood for exactly that.
-Unfortunately, the menu doesn’t include anything else, simply pizza and beer.
+Hop Yard’s menu is laser-focused on wood-fired pizza and craft beer, so you may be disappointed if you’re not in the mood for exactly that.
+Unfortunately, the menu doesn’t include anything else.
 That said, the pizza and beer are wonderful.

-They change up their pizza menu frequently.
+Hop Yard changes its pizza menu up frequently.
 We ordered a Spicy Voodoo Mama when we were there.
-It featured house-made red sauce with Cajun seasoning, smoked andouille sausage, spicy Cajun sausage, onions, red peppers, mushrooms, smoked gouda, parsley, and Voodoo Sauce.
+It featured housemade red sauce with Cajun seasoning, smoked andouille sausage, spicy Cajun sausage, onions, red peppers, mushrooms, smoked gouda, parsley, and Voodoo Sauce.
 I liked that there was zip and flavor in the pizza without it being overly hot with spice.